aprizalabyan/aprizalabyan/README.md

 ### Hi I'm Aprizal 👋
-_Front-end Web Programmer_
+_Frontend Engineer | Fullstack Enthusisast_

-I am a front-end web programmer enthusiast, currently work with<br>
+I am a frontend developer, currently work with<br>
 Vue and React.
-I am also learning for back-end API service using<br>
+Lately, I’ve also been exploring backend<br>
-Python and Express with MongoDB
+to become a more well-rounded developer.

 <!--